 IOC sanctions one athlete for failing anti-doping tests at London 2012

-The IOC has delegated the selection of samples to be reanalysed and the results management to the International Testing Agency (ITA) and the ITA thus brought forward these cases.
+The IOC has delegated the selection of samples to be reanalysed and the results management to the International Testing Agency (ITA), and the ITA thus brings forward these cases.

-The notification sent by the ITA to the athletes concerned when initiating proceedings gives them the choice to have their case heard before the CAS or before an IOC Disciplinary Commission.
+The notification sent by the ITA to the athletes concerned when initiating proceedings gives them the choice to have their case heard before the Court of Arbitration for Sport (CAS) or before an IOC Disciplinary Commission.
 This choice is given as the Anti-Doping Rules (ADR) for the Olympic Games London 2012 still apply for cases that arise from the current reanalyses.
+In the case at hand, the athlete did not choose to go to the CAS and the case was automatically handled by the IOC Disciplinary Commission.

 As part of this process, the IOC today announced that one athlete has been disqualified from the Olympic Games London 2012.
 The details follow.

-The IOC Disciplinary Commission, composed for this case of Mr Denis Oswald (Chairman), Mrs Gunilla Lindberg and Mr Juan Antonio Samaranch, decided the following:
+The IOC Disciplinary Commission, composed for this case of Messrs Denis Oswald (Chair), Juan Antonio Samaranch and Ingmar De Vos, decided the following:

-i. is found to have committed an anti-doping rule violation pursuant to the IOC Anti-Doping Rules applicable to the Games of the XXX Olympiad in London in 2012 (presence and/or use, of Prohibited Substances or their Metabolites or Markers in the Athlete’s bodily specimen), and
+i) is found to have committed an anti-doping rule violation pursuant to the IOC Anti-Doping Rules applicable to the Games of the XXX Olympiad in London in 2012 (presence of prohibited substances or their metabolites or markers in the athlete’s bodily specimen), and

-ii. is disqualified from the events in which he participated upon the occasion of the 2012 Olympic Games, namely, the Men’s Canoe Sprint C-1 200m event.
+ii) is disqualified from the events in which she participated upon the occasion of the 2012 Olympic Games, namely, the women’s 3000m steeplechase event.

 II.
-The ICF is requested to modify the results of the above-mentioned event accordingly and to consider any further action within its own competence.
+World Athletics is requested to modify the results of the above-mentioned event accordingly and to consider any further action within its own competence.

 III.
-The National Olympic Committee of Lithuania shall ensure full implementation of this decision.
+The National Olympic Committee of Turkey shall ensure full implementation of this decision.

 IV.
 The decision enters into force immediately.